crowdlingo/course/src/speaking/hometown.md

 ## Vocabulary

 <vocab-list>
-- pleasant
-  - affording pleasure
-- definitely
-  - without question and beyond doubt
-- reputation
-  - the state of being held in high esteem and honor
 - hometown
   - the town (or city) where you grew up or where you have your principal residence
+- describe
+  - give a description of
-- elsewhere
+- traditional
-  - in or to another place
+  - consisting of or derived from tradition
 - developing
   - relating to societies in which capital needed to industrialize is in short supply
+- definitely
+  - without question and beyond doubt
-- describe
+- recently
-  - give a description of
+  - in the recent past

 <!-- blank -->